NikolVasileva/recipes-reactjs/README.md

 ## 🎨 Design Templates
 The design is based on from online free HTML template -> https://htmlcodex.com/catering-services-website-template/

-## 🗂️ Project Structure
-- <strong>/client</strong>  – React frontend
-- <strong>/server</strong>  – SoftUni Practice Server

 ## 🚀 How to Run the Project
-- <strong>/client:</strong>
+- <strong>React frontend:</strong>
-    - Open in integrated terminal
+    - Open in integrated terminal - /client
     - npm i
     - npm run dev
--  <strong>/server:</strong>
+-  <strong>SoftUni Practice Server:</strong>
-    - Open in integrated terminal
+    - Open in integrated terminal - /client
-    - node server.js
+    - npm run server

 ## 🌐 Deployment
-The project is deployed online and can be accessed here:
+The project is deployed online and can be accessed here: https://recipes-app-1223f.web.app